Wrinkling and Haefliger structures: Introduction

 \section{Introduction}

-In \cite{LM}, F. Laudenbach and G. Meigniez present the $h$-principle for geometric structures as a two-step process.
+In \cite{LM}, Laudenbach and Meigniez present the h-principle for geometric structures as a two-step process.
 The first step consists of producing a Haefliger microbundle for the given geometry, out of a given formal geometric structure.
-The second step is the so-called \emph{regularisation}: using homotopies/surgeries one makes the base manifold transverse to the Haefliger microbundle, yielding a genuine geometric structure.
+The second step is the so-called \emph{regularization}: using homotopies/surgeries one makes the base manifold transverse to the foliation on the Haefliger microbundle, yielding a genuine geometric structure.
 Depending on the geometric problem, difficulties appear in each of the steps (or in both).
-Classical work of M. Gromov shows that the second step can always be achieved if the manifold is open, a particular case being precisely the $h$-principle for foliations of A. Haefliger~\cite{Haef1,Haef2}.
+Classical work of Gromov \cite{Gr86} shows that the second step can always be achieved if the manifold is open, a particular case being precisely the h-principle for foliations of Haefliger~\cite{Haef1,Haef2}.

 In \cite{LM}, the authors carry out the first step for symplectic and contact structures.
-However, their proof uses Moser stability and, as such, cannot be adapted to other geometric structures, since most of them have a much smaller automorphism group.
+However, their proof uses Moser stability and, as such, cannot be adapted to other geometric structures, since most of them have a much larger moduli space.

-The observation that motivated us to write the present article is that wrinkling techniques can be used to implement the first step for any open (or, more generally, microflexible and locally integrable) $\Diff$-invariant partial differential relation $\SR$.
+The observation that motivates the present article is that wrinkling techniques can be used to implement the first step for any open (or, more generally: microflexible and locally integrable) $\Diff$-invariant partial differential relation $\SR$.
 That is, every formal solution of $\SR$ can be suitably homotoped to produce a Haefliger microbundle endowed transversely with a solution of $\SR$.
-This is stated as Theorem \ref{thm:wrinklingMicro} below.
-To get to this statement we first prove Theorem \ref{thm:wrinklingEtale}, saying that every formal solution can be approximated by a wrinkled submersion into the \'etale space of solutions of $\SR$.
-We think of these as wrinkled/singular solutions of $\SR$.
+This is stated as \cref{thm:wrinklingMicro} below.
+To get to this statement we first prove \cref{thm:wrinklingEtale}, saying that every formal solution can be approximated by a wrinkled submersion into the \'etale space of solutions of $\SR$.
+We think of these as singular, and in particular wrinkled, solutions of $\SR$.